prnvptl/prnvptl/README.md

 I am Pranav and currently located in the Boston Area!

 I love working on complex problems, puzzles and code.
 I also love traveling, tennis, chess and coffee!\
 I am currently working on Android at FirstUp.\
 I mostly write Android native apps with some experience in React native cross-platform apps.
+Please check out my favorite projects below.

 Feel free to contact me if you want to chat about almost anything!
 Shoot me an email or LinkedIn DM.